oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/GettingStarted/fpga_compile/README.md

 | `-fsycl`           | Instructs the compiler that the code is written in the SYCL language
 | `-fintelfpga`      | Perform ahead-of-time compilation for FPGA.
 | `-DFPGA_EMULATOR`  | Adds a preprocessor define that invokes the emulator device selector in this sample (see code snippet above).
+| `-DFPGA_SIMULATOR` | Adds a preprocessor define that invokes the simulator device selector in this sample (see code snippet above).
+| `-DFPGA_HARDWARE`  | Adds a preprocessor define that invokes the FPGA hardware device selector in this sample (see code snippet above).
 | `-Xshardware`      | `-Xs` is used to pass arguments to the FPGA backend. <br> Since the emulator is the default FPGA target, you must pass `Xshardware` to instruct the compiler to target FPGA hardware.
 | `-Xstarget`        | Optional argument to specify the FPGA target. <br> If omitted, a default FPGA board is chosen.
 | `-fsycl-link=early`| Instructs the compiler to stop after creating the FPGA early image (and associated optimization report).

-Notice that whether you target the FPGA emulator or FPGA hardware must be specified twice: through compiler options for the ahead-of-time compilation and through the runtime device selector.
+Notice that whether you target the FPGA emulator, FPGA simulator or FPGA hardware must be specified twice: through compiler options for the ahead-of-time compilation and through the runtime device selector.

 ## Key Concepts
 * How and why compiling SYCL*-compliant code to FPGA differs from CPU or GPU